CenterForOpenScience/experimenter/docs/source/frames.md

 - **lib/exp-models**: the data models used by **experimenter** and other applications
 - **exp-player**: the built-in rendering engine for experiments built in Experimenter

 Generally, all 'frame' development will happen in the exp-player module.
-By nature of the way the Experimenter respository is structured, this will mean making changes in the `experimenter/lib/exp-player` directory.
+By nature of the way the Experimenter repository is structured, this will mean making changes in the `experimenter/lib/exp-player` directory.
 These changes can be committed as part of the [exp-addons](https://github.com/CenterForOpenScience/exp-addons) git submodule (installed under `experimenter/lib`)

 ### Getting Started

 One of the features of [Ember CLI](http://www.ember-cli.com/) is the abilty to provide 'blueprints' for code.
 These are basically just templates of all of the basic boilerplate needed to create a certain piece of code.
 To begin developing your own frame:

 ```bash
 cd experimenter/lib/exp-player